HubSpot/moxie/README.md

 ## How do I install it?

-Clone the repo, make a virtualenv, run `pip install -r requirements.pip`

-More robust info coming soon...
+Clone this repo and then run `./install.sh`

 ## How do I use it?